Foreign Enlistment Act 1870: Background

 There was no common law prohibition on enlistment in foreign militaries, and mercenary services predated the development of professional armies.
 The Foreign Enlistment Act 1819 (59 Geo.
 3. c.
-69) (long title "An Act to Prevent the Enlisting or Engagement of His Majesty’s Subjects to Serve in Foreign Service, and the Fitting out or Equipping, in his Majesty's Dominions, Vessels for Warlike Purposes Without His Majesty's Licence") was passed by in 3 July 1819.
+69) (long title "An Act to Prevent the Enlisting or Engagement of His Majesty’s Subjects to Serve in Foreign Service, and the Fitting out or Equipping, in his Majesty's Dominions, Vessels for Warlike Purposes Without His Majesty's Licence") was passed by on 3 July 1819.
 The law was passed to uphold British neutrality in the Spanish American wars of independence and made it a crime punishable by fines and imprisonment for British subjects to serve in foreign militaries.
 The 1819 act was rarely enforced.
 In 1833 MP John Murray proposed repeal, saying "There never was an Act of the Legislature so little under the general opinions of the country."
 That repeal effort failed, but the law remained ineffective.

 On 9 August 1870, in response to the Franco-Prussian War, Parliament repealed the 1819 act and passed the 1870 act, a redrafting of the prior legislation.
 The 1870 act, enacted during the British Empire era, implemented many recommendations of a royal commission convened after the American Civil War.
-It clarified the scope of prohibited military activity (including making clear that the act only applied to "any foreign state at war with any foreign state at peace with Her Majesty" rather than all peacetime military service, to which the 1819 act extended); limited prison sentences for violations to two years; and made it a crime to prepare for or conduct military expeditions, and made it a crime to aid or abet any violators of the act, or to induce a person's enlistment by misrepresentations.
+It clarified the scope of prohibited military activity (including making clear that the act only applied to "any foreign state at war with any foreign state at peace with Her Majesty" rather than all peacetime military service, to which the 1819 act extended); limited prison sentences for violations to two years; and made it a crime to prepare for or conduct military expeditions, to aid or abet any violators of the act, or to induce a person's enlistment by misrepresentations.
 The 1870 act thus applied to wars between states in which Britain was neutral; during the Russo-Turkish War (1877-78), Sino-Japanese War (1894-95), and Russo-Japanese War (1904-05), British officials blocked naval vessels from sailing to belligerents.

 Stephen presents late 19th century establishment views.
 Lorimer publishes the law of 1870 as it was originally enacted.